Bloodied at Chinese fight club for US$75

 The competitors sign up online and Huoche pairs them up according to their level, weight and years of experience.

-Wearing silk shorts and grappling gloves, they tussle in a 16 square metre ring in front of some 120 spectators.
+Wearing silk shorts and grappling gloves, they tussle in a 16-square-metre (172-square-foot) ring in front of some 120 spectators.

 "People recognise us because we respect the fighters, we respect the stage," Huoche says.